David H. Schwartz

 Attorney David Schwartz is committed to providing strong representation to family members who wish to contest their loved one's last will and testament.
 As your legal counsel, Mr. Schwartz will help you understand your options and offer you the experienced legal counsel and advocacy you need.
-The Law Offices of David H. Schwartz is proud to serve clients across San Francisco, San Jose, Santa Clara, and the San Francisco Bay Area of California.
+The Law Offices of David H. Schwartz, INC. is proud to serve clients across San Francisco, San Jose, Santa Clara, and the San Francisco Bay Area of California.

 Who Can Contest a Will?

 Not everyone can file a contested will lawsuit.
 Under California law, you must possess "standing" (or legal right) to contest a will.
 Only an "interested person," that is an individual who stands to lose or benefit something from the lawsuit, has standing in the state.
 As such, will contests are generally limited to:

 - An heir of the deceased, such as the spouse, son, daughter, or parent